wdawson/okta.github.io/_source/_use_cases/inline_hooks/api_am_hook/api_am_hook.md

 ## Objects in Response You Send

-For API Access Management hooks, the `commands`, `error`, and `debugContext` objects that you can return in the JSON payload of your response are defined as follows:
+For the API Access Management Inline hook, the `commands`, `error`, and `debugContext` objects that you can return in the JSON payload of your response are defined as follows:

 ### commands